-- Absorbs Quickly: Has a gel-like texture just like hyaluronic acid serum but absorbs almost immediately after applied on the skin – which makes layering other skincare products very convenient and easy.
-You don’t even need to wait upto a minute before sealing off with a moisturizer.
+- Absorbs Quickly: It has a gel-like texture just like hyaluronic acid serum but absorbs almost immediately after applied on the skin – which makes layering other skincare products very convenient and easy.
+You don’t even need to wait upto a minute before sealing-in with a moisturizer.

 - Regulated Excessive Oil: My excessive oily skin was indeed minimized.
 Of course this was one of the reasons why I went for this formula.
 No more greasy-looks and large visible-pores.

 - Minimized Large Visible Pores & Smoothen The Skin: Excessive oily skin leads to enlarged visible-pores due to pores clogged with sebum, blackheads and other pore-clogging residues from comedogenic makeup, sunscreen and skincare products.
 Niacinamide being a one-stop remedy at shrinking large pores and minimizes excessive sebum production really did its wonders on my skin.
 At least I now enjoy the privilege of having a smoother looking skin.
 It also helped dry off little pimples I had on my left-cheek (blemishes).

 - Improved My Complexion: Due to the fact I had uneven skin tone made me give this serum a try and I can testify to its goodness.
 My large visible pores has drastically reduced, which literally Improved my skin texture and added more shine.

 - Well Packaged: The packaging was not only simply but nicely packaged.
 Although, there wasn’t any seal.
 But the lid was tightly covered to avoid spills.